aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/font/_index.md

 Resets to default font formatting.

-Removes all font formatting specified explicitly on the object from which **Font** was obtained so the font formatting will be inherited from the appropriate parent.
+Removes all font formatting specified explicitly on the object from which [Font](../../com.aspose.words/font) was obtained so the font formatting will be inherited from the appropriate parent.

-### equals(Object arg0) {#equals-java.lang.Object-}
+### equals(Object arg0) {#equals-java.lang.Object}
 ```
 public boolean equals(Object arg0)
 ```